caridavidson/manage/README.md

 ### Some things about Cari

 * Gender non-binary, uses female pronouns.
-* Load voice, but not as loud as many other Americans.
+* Loud voice, but not as loud as many other Americans.
 * Bad hearing in her right ear, so sometimes she doesn't hear correctly.
 Please be patient and understanding on this.
 * Especially for a Californian, can be very direct.
 She has good intentions.
 If you have questions about what was said or its meaning, please ask.
+* Cari has an over-developed sense of responsibility and will try hard not to let you down.
+Ever.

 ### Favourite topics